Request Annuity Rates

-Annuities are issued by insurance companies such as Allstate, American National Insurance Company, Fidelity, Genworth, ING, John Hancock, Lincoln Financial Group, MetLife, Mutual of Omaha, New York Life, Pacific Life, Prudential, and a host of additional insurance companies.
-A good question to ask is “what is the financial strength of the company?”
+Comparing annuity providers when purchasing an annuity is very important.
+Annuity product guarantees rely on the financial strength and claims-paying ability of the issuing insurer.
+In addition, it is good to know about the company you are purchasing from.
+Annuities are issued by insurance companies such as Allstate, American National Insurance Company, Fidelity, Genworth, ING, John Hancock, Lincoln Financial Group, MetLife, Mutual of Omaha, New York Life, Pacific Life, Prudential, and others.
+A good question to ask is, “What is the financial strength of the company?”

-A.M.
+Similarly, A.M.
 Best, Fitch, Moody’s, and Standard & Poor’s provide ratings of the financial strength of companies that provide annuities.
 Do your homework and make sure that the insurance company you are purchasing your annuity from is financially sound.

 Compare Rates on Annuities